 - D. Burning and Fire, Rescue, and Emergency Management - The Applicant shall follow the policies and procedures contained in the "Emergency Management Plan - Construction", prepared by sPower and dated November 19, 2018, attached hereto as "Exhibit C" and incorporated herein by reference, throughout the course of the Facility's construction.
-To the extent the "Emergency Management Plan - Construction", prepared by sPower and dated November 19, 2018 is contrary to the conditions herein, as determined solely by the County, the conditions herein shall supersede and control.
+To the extent the "Emergency Management Plan - Construction", prepared by sPower and dated November 19, 2018 is contrary to the conditions herein, as determined solely by the County, the conditions herein shall supersede and control. - 2.
+The burning of timber waste or any other matter shall be strictly prohibited. - 3.

-- 2. The burning of timber waste or any other matter shall be strictly prohibited. shall be done only if via open pit incineration using an incinerator such as, but not limited to, an Airburner 3000.
-The burning of waste other than timber waste is prohibited.
-Open pit incineration shall be done in accordance with the above referenced Emergency Management Plan Construction, except that any open pit incineration shall be set back a minimum of 3,000 feet from any boundary line of the Property.
-The Applicant shall be required to demonstrate sufficient access to proposed trench pit locations for Spotsylvania Department of Fire Rescue and Emergency Management (FREM) vehicles prior to the County issuance of any burning permit.
-Sufficient access shall be determined by an inspection from the Fire Marshal or designee. - 3.
-The Applicant shall use all due diligence to use or dispose of mulched timber waste off site prior to pit incineration. - 4.3.
 The Applicant shall follow the policies and procedures contained in the "Emergency Response Plan Operations", prepared by sPower dated November 19, 2018 attached hereto as "Exhibit D" and incorporated herein by reference.
-To the extent the "Emergency Response Plan Operations", prepared by sPower and dated November 19, 2018 is contrary to the conditions herein, as determined solely by the County, the conditions herein shall supersede and control. - 5.4.
+To the extent the "Emergency Response Plan Operations", prepared by sPower and dated November 19, 2018 is contrary to the conditions herein, as determined solely by the County, the conditions herein shall supersede and control. - 4.
 The Applicant shall follow the policies and procedures contained in the "Site Specific Safety Plan Construction", prepared by sPower and dated November 19, 2018 attached hereto as "Exhibit F" and incorporated herein by reference.
-To the extent the "Site Specific Safety Plan Construction", prepared by sPower and dated November 19, 2018 is contrary to the conditions herein, as determined solely by the County, the conditions herein shall supersede and control. - 6.5.
-The Applicant shall install signage within the Facility and provide a Wayfinding Map, that shows each road segment within the Facility with a designated name and/or identifier and each array with an individual identifier, to the Fire Chief, currently Jay Cullinan, prior to the approval of any site plan or land disturbing permit. - 7.6.
+To the extent the "Site Specific Safety Plan Construction", prepared by sPower and dated November 19, 2018 is contrary to the conditions herein, as determined solely by the County, the conditions herein shall supersede and control. - 5.
+The Applicant shall install signage within the Facility and provide a Wayfinding Map, that shows each road segment within the Facility with a designated name and/or identifier and each array with an individual identifier, to the Fire Chief, currently Jay Cullinan, prior to the approval of any site plan or land disturbing permit. - 6.
 Access road aggregate material shall be placed in accordance with the requirements of the applicable specifications governing the type of material or construction being used and shall be compacted at optimum moisture, within ± two (2) percentage points of optimum per Appendix C of VDOT's Road & Bridge Specifications.
-These access roads shall further be designed and constructed to International Code Council Section 503 for adequate FREM access. - 8-7.
-All internal crossings shall be permanent and be designed to a minimum of FAST Act standards for EV2 and EV3 class vehicles, with a rating defined as H-20 per the VDOT IIM-S&B-86.1 guidance document. - 9.8.
-As each portion of the SEF-Facilitybecomes operational, the Applicant shall install and maintain video cameras throughout said portion, and, upon completion, the entire Facility shall be covered by comprehensive remote surveillance.
+These access roads shall further be designed and constructed to International Code Council Section 503 for adequate FREM access. - All internal crossings shall be permanent and be designed to a minimum of FAST Act standards for EV2 and EV3 class vehicles, with a rating defined as H-20 per the VDOT IIM-S&B-86.1 guidance document. - 8.
+As each portion of the Facility becomes operational the Applicant shall install and maintain video cameras throughout said portion, and, upon completion, the entire Facility shall be covered by comprehensive remote surveillance.
 The cameras shall be monitored twenty-four (24) hours a day by the Applicant for potential security, hazard, and general maintenance concerns.
-These camera feeds shall be recorded and recordings shall be retained a minimum of six (6) months and shall be made available upon request in cases of emergency as determined by the County Fire Marshal or the County Sheriff,
+These camera feeds shall be recorded and recordings shall be retained a minimum of six (6) months and shall be made available upon request in cases of emergency as determined by the County Fire Marshal or the County Sheriff, - 9.
+Two (2) 50,000-gallon water tanks shall be located on the Property and those tanks shall provide off-site access for FREM use in an emergency at a location approved by the Fire Chief.
+The tanks shall remain at least fifty-(50) percent full at all times in order to serve potential FREM needs.